 1. The Iconic Hosier Lane

 Unless you’ve been living under a rock, chances are you’ve heard of Melbourne’s iconic Hosier Lane.
-Situated right smack in the middle of the CBD and a short tram ride from Q Squared Serviced Apartments Melbourne, Hosier Lane is home to some of the best artwork you’ve ever seen.
+Situated right smack in the middle of the CBD, Hosier Lane is home to some of the best artwork you’ve ever seen.
 Filled with sophisticated urban art and graffiti, Hosier Lane allows local artists to display their creativity through art that is often political in nature.
 The art on Hosier Lane is constantly changing, so you can be sure that you’ll see something new put up within a week of your first visit.
 This is an absolute must-see for anyone travelling to Melbourne.

 2. National Gallery of Victoria